Physicliar/Live-Video-Streaming-Application/README.md

-# Chat Platform(CP)
-CP is a Python program for chatting with local friends.
-It developed in macOS
+# Video Sharing Program
+This is a program that you can share pre recorded or live videos, or join already existing rooms and watch the videos that are being shared, and chat meanwhile.
+Welcome, and enjoy!

 ## How to run(Requirements)
 Of course you need python3 :) at least 3.7